rendychristiann/Create-AI-powered-apps-with-open-source-LangChain/README.md

 - Infinite Learning (Batam, Indonesia)

 ## Installation
+**You have to change the "YOUR_OPENAI_API_KEY" from the codes to your specific OpenAI API Key first before launch the program!**
 To install this project, simply clone the repository and run the following commands:

 ```bash